![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 Left: Test of Faith in the winner's circle.
 Winning driver David Miller said, "I felt pretty good.
 I know her so well; she was going up with her cover nice and easy.
 I felt pretty confident.
 Going into that last turn I felt pretty good."

 Right: Test of Faith in the post parade.
 Miller added, "I'd have to say she's probably the best mare I've ever sat behind.
-I always liked Glowing Report, Shebestingin was always one of my favorites, and obviously this mare."
+I always liked Glowing Report, Shebestingin was always one of my favourites, and obviously this mare."

 Kicking off the stakes sextet on Saturday night, a field of 9 faced the starter in the $100,000 Mohawk Gold Cup Invitational for older pacers.
 56-1 Wheels On Fire was quickest away through an opening quarter of 26 seconds before 7-4 second choice Allywag Hanover took over through a half in 53 2/5 while pressed by 17-2 Linedrive Hanover and stalked by 5-4 favorite Jimmy Freight.
-Jimmy Freight an driver Louis-Philippe Roy came out wide for room and swept to the front through 3/4 in 1:20.1.
-Linedrive Hanover closed the gap late but Jimmy Freight held him off to win by a nose in 1:48.
+Jimmy Freight an driver Louis-Philippe Roy came out wide for room and swept to the front through 3/4 in 1:20.1 Linedrive Hanover closed the gap late but Jimmy Freight held him off to win by a nose in 1:48.
 It was a long 4 lengths back to Allywag Hanover third.

 Results chart Race 5